vladyslavnUA/INT-1.3-AND-INT-2.3-Spring-Intensive/README.md

 - [Spring Intensive Project](Assignments/Project-Requirements.md)

-**All projects require a minimum of 10 commits, and must take place throughout the entirety of the course**
+**All projects require a minimum of 10 commits, and must take place throughout the entirety of the intensive**

 - **Good Example:** 40+ commits throughout the length of the course, looking for a healthy spattering of commits each week (such as 3-5 per day).
 - **Bad Example:** 10 commits on one day during the course and no others.
 Students who do this will be at severe risk of not passing the class.